-That’s how one of Adena’s newest providers, Certified Nurse Practitioner Courtney Thornsberry, describes her work in the Adena Bone and Joint Center.
-Since August 2016, Courtney has been working with patients to meet their foot care, and overall wellness needs.
+That’s how two of Adena’s newest providers, Dr. Eric Storts and Certified Nurse Practitioner Courtney Thornsberry, describe their work in the Adena Bone and Joint Center.
+As caregivers with Adena Podiatry, Dr. Storts and Courtney work with patients to meet their foot care, and overall wellness needs.

 “I’m in a position now to really get to know my patients,” said Thornsberry.
 “With Adena Podiatry we work hard to get to know our patients, their families and their support systems.
 This helps us to work as a team in meeting their care needs, and to provide them with education so that everyone understands what is involved in the patient’s care.”